-- In The Coen Brothers remake of The Lady Killers, the crew's leader tries to think up an elaborate solution to a casino employee who stands in the way of their heist.
+- In The Coen Brothers remake of The Ladykillers (2004), the crew's leader tries to think up an elaborate solution to a casino employee who stands in the way of their heist.
 After being shut down several times, the crew's young idiot chimes in with "why don't we just bribe the guy?"

 - In a 1997 low-budget B-Action flick called Mean Guns a character played by Ice-T is overseeing a deathmatch between a bunch of hired killers for a Briefcase Full of Money.
 One of the killers surprises Ice with a knife and goes on and on about how he's going to kill Ice T's character and how much he hates him, all the while Ice T keeps telling him to throw the knife.
 As the guy looks away for a second, Ice T draws his own knife, throws it and kills the guy saying, "See?
 You throw the fucking knife.
 Don't stand there and hold it, throw the motherfucker!"

-- In Cinderella (2015), Ella is at one point asked why she doesn't just leave the Tremaines and move away from a previous employee she meets up with.
-Ella states that she can't because she cares for the house her family has owned for 200 years and doesn't want to see them practically destroy it.
+- In Cinderella (2015), when Ella is asked why she doesn't just leave the Tremaines and move away, she states that she can't because she cares for the house her family has owned for 200 years and doesn't want to see them practically destroy it.

 - Harry Potter: